CahanLab/singleCellNet/README.md

 ### Introduction
 See [CellNet](https://github.com/pcahan1/CellNet) for an introduction to CellNet, how to use it on bulk RNA-Seq, and how to analyze single cell RNA-Seq (scRNA-Seq) data with classifiers trained on bulk RNA-Seq.
 Here, we illustrate

 - how to build and assess single cell classifiers

+- how to build and assess cross-species single cell classifiers

 - how to use these classifiers to quantify 'cell identity' from query scRNA-Seq data